 - Bastei - Saxony.
 194 m tall rock needles and other formations.
 A footbridge was been built to connect several rock needles.

 - Höllental - Bavaria.
 Most impressive gorge in Bavaria.
-The most impressive part is approximately 700 m long, with some 150 m tall cliffs above and sometimes just 2 m wide.
-In order to pass the gorge, there is made a tunnel.
+The deepest part is approximately 700 m long, with some 150 m tall cliffs above and sometimes just 2 m wide.
+In order to pass the gorge there is made a tunnel.